Nicolas Altstaedt: Career

-In 2012 Altstaedt was chosen by Gidon Kremer to become his successor as the new artistic director of the Lockenhaus Chamber Music Festival, and in 2014 Adam Fischer asked him to follow in his footsteps as Artistic Director of the Haydn Philharmonie, with whom he regularly performs at Vienna Konzerthaus, Esterhazy Festival and will tour both China and Japan in the next season.
-Altstaedt will be Artistic Director of the Pfingstfestspiele Ittingen 2019 and 2020.
+In 2012 Altstaedt was chosen by Gidon Kremer to become his successor as the new artistic director of the Lockenhaus Chamber Music Festival, and in 2014 Adam Fischer asked him to follow in his footsteps as artistic director of the Haydn Philharmonie, with whom he regularly performs at Vienna Konzerthaus, Esterhazy Festival and will tour both China and Japan in the next season.
+Altstaedt will be artistic director of the Pfingstfestspiele Ittingen 2019 and 2020.

 Altstaedt premieres new music and performs with composers like Wolfgang Rihm, Thomas Ades, Jörg Widmann, Matthias Pintscher, Fazıl Say, Bryce Dessner and Sofia Gubaidulina.

 Altstaedt's recording of CPE Bach Concertos on Hyperion with Arcangelo and Jonathan Cohen received the BBC Music Magazine Concerto Award 2017.
-His latest recording – Four Cities – a recital program of works by Say, Debussy, Shostakovich and Janacek with Fazıl Say was released on Warner Classics received the Edison Klassiek 2017.
+His latest recording – Four Cities – a recital program of works by Say, Debussy, Shostakovich and Janáček with Fazıl Say was released on Warner Classics received the Edison Klassiek 2017.
 Altstaedt received the Musikpreis der Stadt Duisburg 2018.

 He was a BBC New Generation Artist 2010-2012 and a recipient of the "Borletti Buitoni Trust Fellowship" in 2009.

 Altstaedt plays a cello by G.B.
 Guadagnini of 1749.

 In 2022 Altstaedt was - with Friends - the lead star at the famous Prinsengrachtconcert in Amsterdam.